Australovenator: History of discovery

 Australovenator is based on a theropod specimen (AODF 604), affectionately nicknamed "Banjo" after Banjo Paterson, which was found intermingled with the remains of the sauropod Diamantinasaurus matildae at the "Matilda site" (AODL 85).
 The parts of the holotype as it was initially described, which are held at the Australian Age of Dinosaurs Museum of Natural History, consists of a left dentary, teeth, partial forelimbs and hindlimbs, a partial right ilium, ribs, and gastralia.
-Australovenator was described in 2009 by paleontologist Scott Hocknull of the Queensland Museum, and colleagues.
+Australovenator was described in 2009 by paleontologist Scott Hocknull of the Queensland Museum and colleagues.
 The type species is A. wintonensis, in reference to nearby Winton.
-Although the holotype was first discovered in 2006 and first described in 2009, the process of excavating the "Matilda site" is still ongoing and papers describing new elements of the holotype are still being published.
+Although the holotype was first discovered in 2006 and first described in 2009, the process of excavating the "Matilda site" is still ongoing, and papers describing new elements of the holotype are still being published.

 Additional arm elements of the holotype were described in 2012, more leg elements were described in 2013, and a right dentary was described in 2015.

 For some time, Australovenator was considered to be within the same genus as another Australian Megaraptorid called Rapator.
-Rapator is based on a metacarpal first described by Friedrich von Huene during the early 1900s and for prior to the recognition of Megaraptora, it was considered to be either an alvarezsaurid, or an intermediate theropod.
+Rapator is based on a metacarpal first described by Friedrich von Huene during the early 1900s and prior to the recognition of Megaraptora, it was considered to be either an alvarezsaurid or an intermediate theropod.
 After the discovery of Australovenator, some scientists noted the similarity between Rapator and Australovenator.
 While Hocknull et al. (2009) identified a few distinguishing characters between the two taxa, based on a poorly preserved metacarpal I from the holotype of Australovenator.
-Agnolin et al. (2010), reclassified Rapator, instead finding it a megaraptoran, potentially sister taxon to Australovenator.
+Agnolin et al. (2010) reclassified Rapator, instead finding it a megaraptoran, potentially a sister taxon to Australovenator.
 They mentioned that Megaraptor, the only other taxon also preserving metacarpal I, was less similar to Rapator than Australovenator.
 However, there were no clear differences between the two latter taxa.
-The metacarpals of both taxa were redescribed in White et al. (2014), who determined that they were not synonymous, adding multiple features two the potential characters identified by Hocknull et al. and Angolan et al. In 2019, material from the Eumeralla Formation was referred to Australovenator.
-In 2020 a paper was published on a heavily eroded specimen of an indeterminate megaraptoran found near the type locality consisting of "two fragmentary vertebrae, three partial metatarsals and the distal end of a pedal phalanx" as well as other indeterminate bone fragments.
+The metacarpals of both taxa were redescribed in White et al. (2014), who determined that they were not synonymous, adding multiple features to the potential characters identified by Hocknull et al. and Angolan et al.

+In 2019, material from the Eumeralla Formation (Albian age) was referred to cf. Australovenator.
+In 2020, a heavily eroded specimen was described, belonging to an indeterminate megaraptoran found near the type locality.
+The fossil material comprises "two fragmentary vertebrae, three partial metatarsals and the distal end of a pedal phalanx" as well as other indeterminate bone fragments.
 The animal was slightly larger than the holotype individual of Australovenator.